KENTUCKY STATE BOARD OF CHIROPRACTIC EXAMINERS

 Preceptor/Intern/Extern Program: A student of chiropractic may engage in clinical practice under the supervision of a licened chiropractor as part of the student's educational program.

 |Require supervised practice prior to full licensure: Practice not allowed until fully licensed

 |Optional Certification: X-ray, orthopedics

-Requirements: 12 hours per year over at least two days, (of which 6 hours must be taken within the State of Kentucky).
+Requirements: 12 hours per year.
+6 of those 12 hours must be taken at a live, in-person course (no longer has to be taken in Kentucky) The remaining 6 hours can be taken online.
+All courses must be board approved.
 All first-year applicants must take 2 hours Kentucky Jurisprudence course prior to first renewal.